Gaareth/iOS-JToggle-Switch/README.md

 # iOS-JToggle-Switch
-A Java library, that adds a new JToggleButton looking like a iOS Switch [Download]()
+A Java library, that adds a new JToggleButton looking like a iOS Switch.

+[Download]()

 It will probably look like this: